What sort of information should I look for on competitors?

 If the competitor is winning out against you, then you need to understand how and why.
 Is it a problem in what you are doing – leading to customer dissatisfaction, or are they doing something better?
 If the competitor is winning out in the overall market, the same sort of questions are raised – although if you are holding your own against them, the priority may be different.

-Typically you want to understand about their capabilities – finances, products and services offered, management skills, etc. You should also find out what their goals are and assumptions about the market.
+Typically you want to understand their capabilities – finances, products and services offered, management skills, etc. You should also find out what their goals are and assumptions about the market.
 Finally, an understanding of their strategies is key – and combining all these aspects can allow you to anticipate what they are likely to do next.
 So things to look at include:

 - financial capabilities – gathered from accounts, stock analyst reports, etc.